 Holder of a scholarship, he moved to Paris.
 The opportunity was too good: in addition to his brilliant engineering studies, he studied harmony and counterpoint at the Conservatoire de Musique de Paris.

 Balancing on a double culture that he claims, Amine Bouhafa develops a very personal style not only playing with the clichés of orientalism.
 The quality of his writing and the originality of his style led him to be chosen by the producer Sylvie Pialat and the Mauritanian director Abderrahmane Sissako to compose the score of Timbuktu.
 The film will be rewarded by 7 César, including that of the Best Original Music.
 In the same year, Amine Bouhafa was awarded Grand Prix France Musique-Sacem 2015 and commissioned to create a concert piece " Tolérances & Interdits ", in homage to the victims of the attacks, which will be performed in 2016 by the Orchestre Philharmonique de Radio France.

-This peers recognition and the critical success that accompanies it, does not deter him from other "playgrounds" such as series, whether they are fictions ( Secrets Of Nil for Netflix, Kindom Of Fire by Peter Webber), documentaries such as Histoires d'une Nation for France 2, or animation as Paddington for Studio Canal.
+This peers recognition and the critical success that accompanies it, does not deter him from other "playgrounds" such as series, whether they are fictions ( Secrets Of Nil for Netflix, Kindom Of Fire by Peter Webber), documentaries such as Histoires d'une Nation for France 2, or animation as The Adventures Of Paddington for Studio Canal.

 Inspired composer, passionate worker, multi-instrumentalist, Amine Bouhafa travels in cinematographic and musical genres, from classical to world music, from independent films to mainstream films, with a talent that, without ever submitting, puts itself at the loving service of image.